mobretreat/mobretreat-site/pages/facilitation.md

 ---
 layout: default
-title: Facilitating a Mobretreat
+title: Facilitating a MobRetreat
-description: Help improve developers in your community by hosting a mobretreat in your city
+description: Help improve developers in your community by hosting a MobRetreat in your city
 ---

-Help improve developers in your community by hosting a mobretreat in your city.
+Help improve developers in your community by hosting a MobRetreat in your city.

-## Mobretreat Resources:
+## MobRetreat Resources:

 - [Presentation](https://docs.google.com/presentation/d/18nyk8HeQxFfAPzvq7vV1TnZH3JxyhpRdgcs-3zsqz0w/edit?usp=sharing)